Haofan144/EE--693/about.md

 - Each report will be graded as a check- (1pt), check (1.5pt), or check+ (2pt).

 - You may submit more but we only count the 15 reports with highest grades.

+## Reading Reports

+Each lecture will have one or two assigned readings, which we will all read prior to the class.
+All students are expected to have thoroughly read the paper, and come to class ready to discuss them in detail.
+This is essential to get the most out of the class!

+Submit hard copy of your reading reports before every paper presentation.
+Eg: We will talk about Sensor data collection and aggregation on week 3, if you want to write a review for “Sparse Data Aggregation in Sensor Networks”, you should submit it before the class

+## In-class Presentation

+Each student will also be assigned one paper to present to the class during the semester.
+The presentation should roughly be 45 minutes.
+Keep the following questions in mind to help you structure your presentation:

+- What problem is the paper solving and why is it important?

+- What is the main idea of the paper?

+- How does the paper differ from previous work?

+- Are there any flaws in the paper?
+How would you improve the paper or build on it in future work?

+## Participation

+We expect you to attend all lectures, unless there are pressing or unforeseen conflicts.
+Conflicts that are persistent (e.g., registering for another class at the same time and “splitting” attendance between them) are not excused.